MrMWebDev/MrMWebDev/README.md

 ### Hola 👋, I am Mario, aka MrMWebDev
-#### Web Developer
+#### Front-end web developer
 Ever dreamt of a web dev who used to defy gravity?
 Introducing Mario, aka MrMWebDev!
 After dazzling audiences for 20 years as an Argentine acrobat, I traded trapezes for code, and haven't looked back.
-Now, I'm passionate about bringing the same thrill of innovation to web development, specializing in Fronend Development.
+Now, I'm passionate about bringing the same thrill of innovation to web development, specializing in Front-end web development.
 Let's build something awesome together! ️ :bowtie: :wink:.

 Skills: